NMAK19001U Applied Operations Research

 MSc Programme in Mathematics-Economics

-The course will introduce the students to practical aspects of Operations Research.
+The course will introduce the students to the practical aspects of Operations Research.
 The objective is to provide the competencies necessary to work on Operations Research projects in practice.
-The course will go through the OR scientist "toolbox", that is, a minimal set of (mainly software) tools required for developing OR solutions.
+The course will go through the OR scientist's "toolbox", that is, a minimal set of mathematical and software tools required for developing OR solutions.
+In addition, it provides significant hands-on experience by means of several exercises and project work on real-world applications.

 The course will cover the following content:

-- D. Using general-purpose programming languages for advanced interaction with solvers: Introduction to one or more general-purpose programming languages (e.g., Java, Python, C++) for advanced interaction with state-of-the-art solvers (e.g., Cplex, Gurobi)
+- B. Using general-purpose programming languages for advanced interaction with optimization solvers: The course will introduce the students to the usage of one or more general-purpose programming languages (e.g., Java, Python, C++) for advanced interaction with state-of-the-art solvers (e.g., Cplex, Gurobi).

-- E. Implementation of advanced solution methods: Implementation of advanced solution methods using the software introduced during the course
+- E. Implementation of advanced solution methods: The course will teach the students how to implement decomposition techniques using the software introduced during the course.

 At the end of the course the student should have: